Late Summer Self Care: The Golden Season of Nourishment

 CALENDULA (Calendula officinalis) – LATE SUMMER’S HEALING OIL

-Calendula is a bright summer beauty that offers so much medicine.
-This year my garden got a bit of an upgrade, so now I have more room for these lovely rays of sunshine!
+Calendula is a vibrant summer beauty that offers a wealth of medicinal benefits.
+This year, my garden got an upgrade, so now I have more room for these lovely rays of sunshine!

-I like to dry the petals and use them in baths or soak them in oil for skin soothing oils and salves.
-Calendula medicine is anti-inflammatory and full of nutrients like antioxidant carotenoids.
-It can be used topically for dry parched skin and rashes, or it can be used internally in a tea, tincture, or fresh on a salad.
+I like to dry the petals and use them in baths, or soak them in oil to create soothing skin oils and salves.
+Calendula medicine is anti-inflammatory and rich in nutrients, including antioxidant carotenoids.
+It can be used topically for dry, parched skin and rashes, or internally in tea, tincture, or fresh on a salad.

-Calendula is a bright summer beauty that offers so much medicine.
-This year my garden got a bit of an upgrade, so now I have more room for these lovely rays of sunshine!
+Calendula is a vibrant summer beauty that offers a wealth of medicinal benefits.
+This year, my garden got an upgrade, so now I have more room for these lovely rays of sunshine!

-I like to dry the petals and use them in baths or soak them in oil for skin soothing oils and salves.
-Calendula medicine is anti-inflammatory and full of nutrients like antioxidant carotenoids.
-It can be used topically for dry parched skin and rashes, or it can be used internally in a tea, tincture, or fresh on a salad.
+I like to dry the petals and use them in baths, or soak them in oil to create soothing skin oils and salves.
+Calendula medicine is anti-inflammatory and rich in nutrients, including antioxidant carotenoids.
+It can be used topically for dry, parched skin and rashes, or internally in tea, tincture, or fresh on a salad.

-GATHERING CALENDULA – Simply pinch off the flower heads on a sunny day.
-The more you pick the more will bloom!
-Use fresh flowers in salads, or dry the flower heads (on a drying rack or in a very low heat dehydrator) to use in medicines like tinctures and oils.
+GATHERING CALENDULA – Pinch off the flower heads on a sunny day.
+The more you pick, the more will bloom!
+Use fresh flowers in salads, or dry the flower heads (on a drying rack or in a very low-heat dehydrator) for use in medicines like tinctures and oils.

-CALENDULA OIL RECIPE – Place dried blooms (make sure they’re completely dry) in a jar and cover in oil (I like olive oil or sweet almond oil).
+CALENDULA OIL RECIPE – Place dried blooms (make sure they’re completely dry) in a jar and cover with oil (I like olive oil or sweet almond oil).
 Leave the flowers to soak in the oil completely submerged for 4-6 weeks.
 Strain and enjoy!
-Use the oil on your skin, or use it for other herbal remedies like salves.
+Use the oil on your skin or for other herbal remedies, such as salves.

 Acupressure for Late Summer